Welcome to Winnow Farm!

 £2.45

-Cottagers is one of the oldest kales the UK, dating back to a time when gardens weren't places to sit and admire, they were places to grow food, medicine and fibre.
-Cottagers is a tall, productive and exceptionally hardy variety - it will give you leaves all winter and tasty shoots in the spring.
-The plants are beautiful with glaucous green leaves and purple ribs.
+The most striking cabbage in the patch.
+Kalibos is a crisp, pointed cabbage in a shade of electric purple which is impossible to ignore.
+It must be very good for you too.
+This Eastern European heirloom is very sweet and very crisp.
+It's well suited to making into salads or krauts.
+A beautiful choice for an ornamental kitchen garden, particularly when paired with French Marigold 'Red Gem'.
 Sow: March-April (undercover or outside with fleece or cloche) Plant: May, 45cm apart Harvest: Late summer- early autumn Kitchen: Roast, steam, sautee or braise.
-Pairs with acidic flavours (lemon, white wine), fats (sesame, bacon, chorizo, walnuts, parmesan), alliums (garlic, leeks), aromatics & spice (mustard, cumin, parsley, coriander, ginger, chilli).
+Pairs with acidic flavours (lemon, white wine). fats (sesame, bacon, chorizo, walnuts, parmesan), alliums (garlic, leeks), aromatics (mustard, cumin, parsley, coriander, thai sweet basil, ginger).
 Notes: To avoid massive cabbage heads, grow no further than 45cm apart.
-As with all brassicas, plant deep to avoid toppling Approx 100 seeds.
+As with all brassicas, plant deep to avoid toppling Brassica oleracea 0.5g (approx 125 seeds).
 We pack seeds by weight, the number of seeds in a packet is an estimate.
-Brassica oleracea Germ Rate: 96% Oct 25
+Germ Rate: 90% Oct 25

 4 in stock